tylermenezes/TinyDb/README.markdown

 Magic Fields
 ------------
-TinyOrm supports a few magic fields:
+TinyDb supports a few magic fields:

  * `created_at` - the date the object was first created
  * `modified_at` - the date the object was last modified